agct2019/agct/Version_2/README.md

-﻿# AGCT: A Geometric Clustering Tool
+﻿# A Geometric Clustering Tool (AGCT)
-This is the Code and Dataset tarball for AGCT_version2 and paper  "AGCT: A Geometric Clustering Tool for robustly unravelling the inner cluster structures of gene expressions" by by R. Nock, N. Polouliakh, K. Oka, F. Nielsen, K. Shibanai and H. Kitano
+This is the Code and Dataset tarball for AGCT_version2 and paper  "A Geometric Clustering Tool (AGCT) to robustly unravel the inner cluster structures of time-series gene expressions" by by R. Nock, N. Polouliakh, K. Oka, F. Nielsen, K. Shibanai and H. Kitano

 ## Content
 This directory contains the following parts: